 As a rule of thumb, we ask you to keep your requests below 5 TB in volume and smaller than 1'000 files.
 The larger your request, the longer it takes until you can retrieve the first file.
-Also, please limit parallel requests to a few, especially when they contain many files.
+Also, please limit the number of requests running in parallel to a few, especially when they contain many files.
 In principle, we avoid introducing hard limits, but rely on reasonable user behavior.
 This also means that you can block the system for a long time or, in the worst case, even bring it down.
 So please act responsibly or we might have to enforce some limits in the future to keep the system available for other users.
 Be aware, that we may cancel your request(s) in excessive cases to maintain LTA operation.